 These achievements have been realized thanks to the great efforts of our students, faculty, alumni, donors and community supporters.

-The Sprott School of Business’s campaign to build a new home for the Sprott School of Business was launched by the Wesley and Mary Nicol Charitable Foundation’s announcement of a $10M gift from Wesley Nicol and family to name a new building.
-Wes, a proud Carleton graduate, is a long-time supporter of business and entrepreneurial initiatives on campus, and he sees a new building as an important step for the business school.
+The Sprott School of Business’s campaign to build a new home for the Sprott School of Business was launched by the announcement of a $10M gift from Wesley Nicol and family to name a new building.
+Wes, a proud Carleton graduate, was a long-time supporter of business and entrepreneurial initiatives on campus, and he saw a new building as an important step for the business school.

-Today, the Sprott School is in the final design stages for a new building that will provide new opportunities for academic achievement and community building among our students, faculty, staff, and alumni.
+Today, the Sprott School is in the construction stage of a new building that will provide new opportunities for academic achievement and community building among our students, faculty, staff, and alumni.
 Our new building will allow for additional enrollment both into our established programs as well as new programs that our new facilities would allow us to offer.
 The school has recently launched several new programs and the Nicol Building will allow us to offer even more.
-Our newest programs include a highly-successful Masters of Accounting as well as a new Masters of Entrepreneurship.
+Our newest programs include a highly-successful Masters of Accounting and a Masters of Entrepreneurship.

 Community and alumni support of the Nicol Building will directly impact future students by providing the facilities that will support and enhance their academic experience and provide opportunities for them to engage in activities that will shape them as individuals and prepare them for the unique challenges they will face in their careers.

 Sprott Competes is a comprehensive program that provides students experience in real-world business analysis, decision-making and presenting.
 It supports teams of students in academic case competitions around the world and across a range of business disciplines.

 Sprott students consistently achieve top place finishes at national and international competitions.
 In 2017, Sprott students placed first in the Network of International Business Schools Worldwide Case Competition for the third time in the past four years, and second place in the prestigious Van Berkom JMSB Small Cap Case Competition.